maryirungu-1/Data-Driven-Product-Management-Conducting-a-Market-Analysis/README.md

 ### The Data

-You are provided with a number of CSV files in the "Files/data" folder, which offer international and national-level data on Google Trends keyword searches related to fitness and related products.
+The CSV files in the "data" folder, offer international and national-level data on Google Trends, keyword searches related to fitness and related products.

 ### workout.csv